Establishing National

 Test Fee $45.00

-Requirements to take test
+Requirements to take the test

 • Minimum age – 18

-• Education - High School Diploma, GED or equivalent.
+• Education - High School Diploma, GED, or equivalent.

-• Experience - 6 months or 3 credit hour of HVAC Training or equivalent.
+• Experience - 6 months or 3 credit hours of HVAC Training or equivalent.

 Examination – Written Test 50 Questions Multiple Choice